top of page

 Mark, Ed, & Lee Brogie are a family of naturalists that have a passion for sharing their knowledge about birds at the seminar.
 They will be leading early Birding Walks for All Ages.
 Each will be offered in the early morning hours to ensure a variety of birds can be seen both Saturday and Sunday morning.
 Some binoculars will be provided.
 The Brogies will also provide a Bird Tour by Auto.
 Car caravan to several different habitat stops in the Loess Hills.
 You can choose to leave to be back by the 10:15AM session.

-Doug Chafa works as the Iowa Department of Natural Resources Wildlife Biologist for the Missouri River Wildlife Management Unit, which totals seven counties.
+Doug Chafa works as the Iowa Department of Natural Resources Wildlife Biologist for the Missouri River Wildlife Management Unit, which totals six counties.
 He and his team are based out of Lewis and Clark State Park near Onawa, IA and manage such areas as the Loess Hills Wildlife area, the Sylvan Runkel State Preserve, and organize the annual pre-LHPS, G.R.A.S.S. event.
+Calling to the Hills Join Doug Chafa, Anna Buckardt Thomas, and the Brogies for this thrilling night time program that will focus on calling to wildlife such as coyotes and owls and listening for their response in the Loess Hills.

 Theresa Dehn is a 200-hour certified yoga teacher.

 Marlene Ehresman is the co-founder and executive director of the Iowa Wildlife Center.
 A wildlife biologist by academic training, she is also a licensed wildlife rehabilitator with experience caring for many Iowa wildlife species, including several lovely native snakes.
-Marlene has been coming to the LHPS since her sons were in grade school (one just turned 44) and has given several programs over the years, solo or with her husband, Bruce (who will be seeking birds with Wendy while Marlene flips snake boards with Terry).
+Marlene has been coming to the LHPS since her sons were in grade school (one just turned 44) and has given several programs over the years, solo or with her husband, Bruce.

 Karen Grimes